How To Peel Potato, The Right Way

 3. Paring Knife

-While not as fast as peelers, a paring knife is excellent for peeling small potatoes or for cooks who are more comfortable with knives.
-It also comes in handy for removing blemishes and eyes after peeling.
+While not as fast as peelers, a paring knife is excellent for peeling small potatoes or for cooks who prefer a more comfortable knife experience.
+It also comes in handy for removing blemishes and around the eyes after peeling.

 Techniques to Peel Potatoes Quickly